sujith-eag/Learning_Journey/Python/MCA_related/QP_Practice/Unit_3_Answered_1.md

 # city: New York
 ```

 Sometimes to accept an arbitrary number of arguments, not knowing what kind of information will be passed to the function.
-In this case, you can write functions that accept as many key-value pairs as the calling statement provides.
+In this case, function can be written that accept as many key-value pairs as the calling statement provides.

 ```python
 >>> def display(farg, **extra):